oneops/oneops.github.io/user/design/apache-http-server-pack.md

 ---
-layout: user-doc
+layout: wmt/docs
+side-navigation: user-navigation.html
 title: Apache HTTP Server Pack
 ---

+# Apache HTTP Server Pack

 <img src="/assets/img/logos/integrations/apache.png" align="right"/>

 The _Apache_ [pack](./packs.html) provides the user with the ability to use the [Apache HTTP Server](http://httpd.apache.org/) as a platform in their assembly.

 The main components involved are:

 - the [website component](./website-component.html) for the actual content
 - the [Apache HTTP Server component](./apache-http-server-component.html) for the server configuration